fran-jo/ScriptMEE/ReaDMe.txt

 	a) the models to simulate,
 	b) basic configuration for compilers

-Folder 3) contains .properties files with the names of variables that need to be stored and plotted
+Folder 3) contains .properties files with the names of variables that will be saved
 	i.e. smib2lwfault_varList.properties

 Folder 6) contains the three main scripts of the project